Ulf Jarl

 Ulf Thorgilsson, commonly known as Ulf Jarl or Earl Ulf, was a Danish jarl of Skåne and regent of Denmark.
-Ulf was the son of Thorgil Sprakling and the father of King Sweyn II of Denmark and thus the progenitor of the House of Estridsen, which would rule Denmark from 1047 to 1375, which was also sometimes, specially in Swedish sources, referred to as the Ulfinger dynasty to honor him.
+Ulf was the son of Thorgil Sprakling and the father of King Sweyn II of Denmark, and thus the progenitor of the House of Estridsen, which would rule Denmark from 1047 to 1375.
+Some sources, especially those of Swedish origin, referred to the House of Estridsen as the Ulfinger dynasty to honour him.

 Biography

 Ulf Jarl was the son of Danish chieftain Thorgils Sprakalägg.
 In the 18th century, Danish historian Jacob Langebek proposed that Styrbjörn Starke and Tyra Haraldsdotter were the parents of Thorkel Sprakalegg.
 Therefore, this would make Ulf Jarl a descendant of Olof (II) Björnsson of the House of Munsö and through Tyra a descendant of Harald Bluetooth of the House of Knýtlinga.
 His brother Eilaf was an earl of King Cnut the Great and his sister Gytha Thorkelsdóttir married Godwin, Earl of Wessex.
 In 1016, he participated in Cnut the Great's invasion of England.
 He participated in the conquest of England as one of Cnut's most trusted men.
 From c.
 1024 he was appointed the Jarl of Denmark and King Cnut's appointee as regent of Denmark.
 In the absence of King Cnut, he ruled as the foster-father and guardian of Cnut's son Harthacnut.

 In 1015–16, he married Cnut's sister, Estrid Svendsdatter of Denmark, by whom he had sons, Svein, who later became the king of Denmark, and Beorn (Bjørn), who would become an Earl in England.
 Chronicler Adam of Bremen also gives Ulf a son, Åsbjørn, but does not explicitly name him as son of Estrith, as he does with Svein and Beorn.
 There may have also been a daughter - Harald Hardrådes saga, part of Heimskringla by Snorri Sturluson gives an account of Åsmund, son of Svein's sister, yet he is likely the same Åsmund named as son of Beorn in Morkinskinna.